mcfrith/last-rna/last-long-reads.md

   (e.g. overlapping isoforms).

 ## Changes

+2022-06: Recommend the faster `RY4` option, and split-in-lastal
+         instead of separate `last-split`.

 2021-03: Previously, `lastdb` option `-R01` was suggested.
 But this
          is the default setting since LAST 1205.